 Because Hawaii is made up of islands, most areas are at risk for hurricane and tropical storm damage.
 The island of Kauai was directly hit by Hurricane Iniki in 1992, and experts predict that nearly 15,000 homes were damaged or destroyed.
 Oahu also suffered from hurricane damage.

-Maui — the second largest Hawaiian island — hasn’t been directly hit by a hurricane in over 100 years.
+Maui, which is the second largest Hawaiian island, hasn’t been directly hit by a hurricane in over 100 years.
 That said, tropical storms often bring in rainfall that results in flood and wind damage.
 Tropical Storm Olivia, for example, directly hit Maui in September 2018 and resulted in heavy rainfall and downed trees.